covuworie/data-structures-and-algorithms/08-Data-Structures-Hash-Tables/62-HT-Big-O/README.md

 ## What is Big O for Keys?

 Clearly this is O(n) since we have to loop through the address space to return the keys.
-The same would be true for a method which returns the key-value pairs.
+The same would be true for a method which *looks up by value* or one that returns the *key-value pairs*.